Roblox/roact/docs/advanced/inspecting-roact-objects.md

 end
 ```

-## With Type Checking
+## With Object Type Inspection

-With type checking, we can be certain we have a Component class:
+With `Roact.typeOf`, we can be certain we have a Component class:
 ```lua
 Header.validateProps = function()
 	local titleClass = props.titleClass